microsauce/gravy/README.md

 	render
 	forward

+## Development Mode

+When running your application in development mode (via the gravy command)

+## War Mode

+To bundle your Gravy app for deployment to your web container run the following command:

+	$ gravy war

+The war-ed application is organized as follows:

+	[app-name].war                     - webroot
+        |
+	    |- WEB-INF
+	    |     |- application.groovy    - main application script
+	    |     |- view                  - view templates
+	    |     |- conf                  - configuration (config.groovy)
+	    |     |- scripts               - subscripts called by application.groovy
+	    |     |- modules               - application modules
+	    |     |- lib                   - application jar files
+	    |     |_ web.xml
+	    |
+	    |- img
+	    |- css
+	    |_ js

-For your infrastructure it's still meat-and-potatoes, but for the developer it's all Gravy.
+For your infrastructure it's still meat-and-potatoes, but for your developers it's all Gravy.

 ## Credits:
 * [Groovy](http://groovy.codehaus.org/) - Groovy 2.0.1 script engine